Construction worker shortage weighs on hot U.S. housing market

-DENVER The drumbeat of hammers echoes most mornings through suburban Denver, where Jay Small, the owner of company that frames houses, is building about 1,300 new homes this year.
+DENVER (Reuters) - The drumbeat of hammers echoes most mornings through suburban Denver, where Jay Small, the owner of company that frames houses, is building about 1,300 new homes this year.

 That's more than triple what he built a few years ago, when “you couldn’t buy a job” in the residential construction industry, he said.